 In Feng Shui we emphasis making small changes.
 I only make remodeling suggestions when a client has specifically asked for help with their remodel.

-Some of the things that we look at in feng shui are the placement of walls, doors, hallways and other things related to structure of the building.
+Some of the things we pay attention to are the placement of walls, doors, hallways and other aspects of the structure of the building.
 But if a wall or door is in an inauspicious place we don’t have to tear down the wall or move the door.
-The beauty of Feng Shui is that there are often simple things we can do to adjust the energy flow to move it in a direction of balance and harmony.
+The beauty of Feng Shui is that there are often simple things we can do to adjust the energy flow in the direction of balance and harmony.

-4. If you’ve ever tried to Feng Shui your house from a book and found it confusing or unsuccessful it’s not your fault.
+4. If you’ve tried to Feng Shui your house from a book and found it confusing it’s not your fault.

 The second reason is that if the layout of your house is complicated it might not be so easy.
-There are some floorpans that are so complicated it’s a challenge to read the ‘Bagua’ even for a trained professional.
-If you have a simple floorpan and a good book you may be able to apply things like the bagua by yourself.
+There are some floor plans that are so complicated it’s a challenge to read the ‘Bagua’ even for a trained professional.
+If you have a simple floor plan and a good book you may be able to apply things like the Bagua by yourself.

 5. Feng Shui is much more than moving your furniture.

-Arranging your furniture according to Feng Shui principles can make a huge difference in how you feel in your house.
-My clients often report that they feel more comfortable and at ease in their space when we move their furniture.
+When you arrange your furniture according to Feng Shui principles it will make a huge difference in how you feel in your house.
+After my clients move their furniture, they report feeling more comfortable and at ease in their space.
 But moving furniture is not the only thing we look at in Feng Shui.

-There are a variety of things we pay attention to when evaluating the chi flow of your space or property; the history, placement of walls, doors, hallways, the shape of the house or lot, anything related to fire (stoves, fireplaces) and anything related to water (bathroom, hot tubs) and many others.
-We also use the bagua map to reveal the location of the different areas related to your prosperity, relationships, health, career, family and other aspects of your life.
+There are a variety of things I pay attention to when evaluating the chi flow of your space or property.
+Things like: the history, placement of walls, doors, hallways, the shape of the house or lot, anything related to fire (stoves, fireplaces) and anything related to water (bathroom, hot tubs), stairs and many others.
+The Bagua map will reveal the location of your ‘prosperity area’, ‘marriage/relationship area’ and health, career, family and other aspects of your life.

-I hope I was able to answer some questions you may have had about Feng Shui.
-If you need help with your home or with making changes in your life contact me for a Feng Shui consultation.
+I hope I was able to answer some questions and clear up any misconceptions that you may have had about Feng Shui.